mapbox/mapbox-gl-js/CONTRIBUTING.md

  - **minimalistic:** Labels' usefulness are inversely proportional to how many we have.
  - **objective:** Labels should be objective enough that any two people would agree on a labeling decision.
  - **useful:** Labels should track state or capture semantic meaning that would otherwise be hard to search.

-We have divided our labels into categories to make them easier to use.

- - type (blue)
- - actionable status (red)
- - non-actionable status (grey)
- - importance / urgency (green)
- - topic / project / misc (yellow)

 ## Recommended Reading